How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 • crepitus (crunching of bone fragments);

-A distinctive feature of a closed fracture is the deformation of the finger and its swelling.
+A distinctive feature of a closed fracture is the deformation of the finger and its swelling

 Diagnostic measures

-X-rays of fractured fingers - photo gallery
+X-rays of a finger fracture - photo gallery

 Treatment

-First aid for trauma
+First aid for injury

 • transport the patient without transport immobilization: there is a high risk of bone displacement.